MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -DisableCpuThrottleOnIdleScans

-Specifies whether the CPU is throttled for scheduled scans while the device is idle.
+Specifies whether to disable CPU throttling for scheduled scans while the device is idle.
 Valid values are:

 - $true: The CPU is throttled for scheduled scans.
 - $false: The CPU isn't throttled for scheduled scans, regardless of the value of the **ScanAvgCPULoadFactor** parameter.

 This parameter doesn't affect other types scheduled scans.
 Normal CPU throttling occurs on other types of scheduled scans.

 ```yaml
 Type: Boolean